nwops/puppet-retrospec/README.md

 ============
 - Add support to fill out used facts in the unit tests automatically
 - Add describe blocks around conditions in test code that change the catalog compilation
-- Auto add dependicies to fixtures file
+- Auto add dependencies to fixtures file
+- Show a diff of the test file when retrospec is run multiple times and the test file is already created.

 Support
 ============